soonernotfaster/tdd-react/README.md

 As you implement the code for the User Story below, take advantage of using test-ids via the `data-testid` attribute in React.
 Testing in this way we reduce your code's coupling to the interface.
 Also note that you are not allowed to use test doubles (`vi.fn`, `vi.mock`, `vi.spyOn`, etc).

+**Developer setup**
+We will use a devcontainer, but to save you money I will walk you through running it locally using Docker.

+This repo uses the Scripts to Rule Them All pattern, where applicable.
+This allows uv dependencies to instal on container start.

+In VS Code install Dev Containers extension
+Clone the repo
+Open the repo using the "Dev Containers: Open Folder in Container" command in VS Code

 ## Requirements

 ### User Story